sarveshveer12345-maker/marketing-finance-performance-analysis/README.md

 The financial dashboard addresses:

-- Which products generate the most profit?
+- Which product generate the most profit?
 - Which cities contribute the highest profitability?
 - How does profit change over time?
-- How do payment methods affect revenue distribution?
+- Which payment methods affect revenue distribution?

 ---